nolsen42/RouteSelectively/README.md

 Assuming you got Zerotier on both ends connected to the network you created and its all ready to go, we will now make changes on the client side first.

 ### Exit node instructions
-1. Find your WAN interface and run the following command:
+1. Find your WAN interface and run the following command (replace <public-interface> with your WAN interface name):
 ``sudo iptables -t nat -A POSTROUTING -o <public-interface> -j MASQUERADE``

 2. open ``/etc/sysctl.conf`` and add the following lines: